netbox-community/netbox-zero-to-hero/modules/9-powering-up/9-powering-up.md

 # Introduction

 Hello and welcome to module 9 of the NetBox 'Zero-to-Hero' course.
-In [Module 8: What About Virtualization?](../8-what-about-virtualization/8-what-about-virtualization.md), Network Engineer Susan added the required physical servers for the vSphere cluster, created the cluster and added the Virtual Machines.
-She also defined the services that are running on the VM servers.
+In [Module 8: What About Virtualization?](../8-what-about-virtualization/8-what-about-virtualization.md), we added the required physical servers for the vSphere cluster, created the cluster and added the Virtual Machines.
+We also defined the services that are running on the VM servers.

-In this video, Eric will add the facility power panels and feeds for the new Brisbane branch office, and then also add the PDUs and power cable connections, so all the devices in the new communications cabinet can be powered on.
+In this video, we  will add the facility power panels and feeds for the new Brisbane branch office, and then also add the PDUs and power cable connections, so all the devices in the new communications cabinet can be powered on.

 By the end of this module you will be able to:
 - Describe how NetBox models facility power as discrete power panels and feeds.